 “Time and time again, I hear how empowered trans people feel when they attend our march,” says Julian Sanjivan, director of the Pride March.
 “The ability to be themselves among members of their own community is an extremely enlightening experience.”

 Similarly, NYC Pride March veteran Deja Nicole Greenlaw, co-director of Unity of the Pioneer Valley, a transgender support group, describes the experience as a rush.
-“One time we were marching with a group that had music blaring and as we walked by the Stonewall Inn they played Beyoncé.
+“One time we were marching with a group that had music blaring, and as we walked by the Stonewall Inn they played Beyoncé.
 We were gleefully dancing, jumping up and down, and I worked that rainbow streamer all over Christopher Street.”

-But the March is only one of many activities happening in the City during Pride Week.
-Below, find a selection of other events of interest to trans people and their allies.
+But the March is just one of many activities happening in the City during WorldPride this year.
+Below is a selection of other events of interest to trans people and their allies:

 Trans Day of Action

 The 15th annual Trans Day of Action will take place on Friday, June 28, from 4 to 6pm at Washington Square Park.
 Thousands of trans and gender-nonconforming people of color and their allies will congregate to celebrate those who participated in the Stonewall Uprising 50 years ago, and then will march for gender equality.
 Mya Byrne, who identifies as “a proud trans leatherdyke,” is a big fan of this event: “It was the first place I was openly trans.”